alex-gutev/live_cells/docs-src/docs/basics/live-cell-widgets.md

 property is said to be bound to the cell.
 This means that when the value of the cell changes, the value of the property is automatically updated to reflect the value of the cell.
-Similarly, when the value of the property changes due to user interaction, the value of the cell is updated to reflect the state of the widget.
+Similarly, when the value of the property changes in response to an event, the value of the cell is updated to reflect the state of the widget.

 For example the `LiveSwitch` widget is a `Switch` which takes a cell